santisbon/reference/src/k8s.md

       storage: 200Mi
 ```

-Delete the Pod and the PersistentVolumeClaim.
+Delete the `Pod` and the `PersistentVolumeClaim`.
 ```zsh
 kubectl delete pod pv-pod
 kubectl delete pvc my-pvc
 ```

-Check the status of the PersistentVolume to verify that it has been successfully recycled and is available again.
+Check the status of the `PersistentVolume` to verify that it has been successfully recycled and is available again.
 ```zsh
 kubectl get pv
 ```

-### Port Binding with Pods
-VII.
+### VII.
 Port binding
-Export services via port binding
+**Export services via port binding**

+#### Port Binding with Pods

 [Reference](https://acloudguru-content-attachment-production.s3-accelerate.amazonaws.com/1631215167150-1082%20-%20S03L04%20VII.%20Port%20Binding%20with%20Pods.pdf)
 [Cluster Networking](https://kubernetes.io/docs/concepts/cluster-administration/networking/)

+!!! note
-Challenge: only 1 process can listen on a port per host.
+    Challenge: Only 1 process can listen on a port per host.
 So how do all apps on the host use a unique port?
-In k8s, each pod has its own network namespace and cluster IP address.
+    In K8s, each pod has its own network namespace and cluster IP address.
     That IP address is unique within the cluster even if there are multiple worker nodes in the cluster.
-Tht means ports only need to be unique within each pod.
+    That means ports only need to be unique within each pod.
-2 pods can listen on the same port because they each have their own unique IP address within the cluster network.
+    Two pods can listen on the same port because they each have their own unique IP address within the cluster network.
     The pods can communicate across nodes simply using the unique IPs.

 Get a list of Pods in the production namespace:
 ```zsh